AnaCenteno-DA/data-science-job-market-analysis.md/02_Visualization_reports_findings.md

 When examining job levels, the distribution is heavily skewed toward the Mid-Senior level, which makes up 90% of the postings.
 Meanwhile, Executive-level positions represent only 10%, highlighting that most opportunities are geared toward professionals with intermediate experience rather than top-level executives.

+In conclusion, This analysis underscores the dynamic and evolving nature of the Data Science job market.
+With competitive salaries, a moderate number of applicants per role, and a clear demand from large IT firms, it’s evident that the field continues to mature.
+The dominance of Mid-Senior level roles signals strong opportunities for professionals with solid experience, while the relatively low presence of executive positions points to a more limited path at the top tier.
+Overall, the data reflects a thriving industry that values experience and scale, with promising prospects for skilled data professionals.